cloud-oak/cmake-scripts/readme.md

 ##Licence

 I am not the original author of these scripts.
-I found `FindSDL2.cmake` after some Googling, and hacked up the `image` and `ttf` scripts from the SDL1 versions that come with CMake.
-The original scripts, and my changes, are released under the two-clause BSD licence.
+I forked the SDL2 CMake scripts from @tcbrindle's repo and added other CMake Scripts I found useful.
+License information is provided in the header comment for each cmake-script.
+All scripts are compatible with the 3-clause BSD licence.

 ##Bugs